 How to identify a lead water service pipe in your home

-If your home or apartment building was built before 1955 follow these steps to find out if you have a lead water pipe.
+If your home or apartment building was built before 1955 follow the steps in this video to find out if you have a lead water pipe.
 If you rent your home, call your landlord, superintendent or property management company to ask about the water pipes in your home or building.

-If you're still unsure of your water service type, call 905-546-4426 and request a free Check Size and Type Inspection of your water service line.
+If you are still unsure of your water service type, call 905-546-2489 and request a free Check Size and Type Inspection of your water service line.

 What to do if you have lead water service pipes